-The International Security Program at the Harvard Kennedy School and the Security Studies Program at MIT invites applications for a ONE-year, pre- or post-doctoral fellowship in Grand Strategy, Security, and Statecraft.
-The program is supported by a grant from the Charles Koch Foundation and is open to applicants from political science, history, and other relevant disciplines.
+The fellowship in Grand Strategy, Security, and Statecraft is a one-year fellowship hosted by the International Security Program at the Harvard Kennedy School and the Security Studies Program at MIT.
+The program is supported by a grant from the Charles Koch Foundation with applicants from political science, history, and other relevant disciplines.
 It is intended to support research addressing fundamental issues of U.S. grand strategy, foreign policy, and America’s role in the world and we are especially interested in projects that are likely to broaden the contemporary debate on these topics.

 Pre-doctoral research fellows are expected to work on—and ideally complete—their doctoral dissertations during the fellowship and must have passed their general examinations and made significant progress (three chapters) on a thesis in order to be eligible.
 Post-doctoral fellows must have their Ph.D. in hand by the beginning of the fellowship period and are expected to work on a book, monograph, or other significant publication during their period of residence.
 All fellows are expected to be in residence for the duration of the fellowship and to participate on a regular basis in weekly seminars and research colloquia.